prabhu/terraform-shiftleft/README.md

 # Introduction

-This repo contains sample terraform modules and scripts required to deploy ShiftLeft Inspect to your organization.
+This repo contains sample terraform modules and scripts required to deploy ShiftLeft NG SAST to your organization.
 Following providers are supported:

 | Provider     | Create Secrets | Create Pipeline definition | Commit config to repo |
 | ------------ | -------------- | -------------------------- | --------------------- |